Procurement compliance and complaints

 The Compliance Coordination and Referral (CCR) team receive complaints relating to suppliers or agencies and the QPP.
-After receiving a complaint we assess, coordinate and refer the complaint to the relevant agency for investigation or where required referral to the relevant regulator.
+Non-compliances identified by the Buy Queensland Audit Team are also referred to the CCR team for assessment.
+After receiving a complaint or alleged non-compliances we assess, coordinate and refer these to the relevant procuring agency for investigation and, where required, the matter is also referred to the relevant regulator.

 While the role of the CCR team is not to conduct investigations for agencies, we do advise on the approach and methodology of investigations as well as monitor progress of investigations.
 The outcomes are used to recommend policy or process improvement to benefit Queenslanders.

-Suppliers seeking inclusion of Food and Beverage Supplier Directory and COVID-19 Supplier Portal need to comply with the Queensland Supplier Code of Conduct.
+Suppliers seeking inclusion in the Food and Beverage Supplier Directory and the COVID-19 Supplier Portal need to comply with the Queensland Supplier Code of Conduct.
 When requested by the agency, CCR will vet suppliers and check their application for suitability via an assurance and ratification process.

 Recent enhancements to the CCR functions extend to reviewing a tender process when requested by the Chief Advisor - Procurement in consultation with procuring agency.